hwj20/interview_helper/README.md

 # Interview Helper

-This is an AI-powered interview helper, currently under development.
-Please ignore that the UI is still using tkinter, and some of the comments in the code are in Chinese.
+This is an AI-powered interview helper, currently under development(actually in a mess).The UI is still using tkinter, and some of the comments in the code are in Chinese.

 ## Requirements:
 - Python 3.11